Square root of a multivector of Clifford algebras in 3D: A game with signs: Square roots in 0 3 algebra

-which ensures the compatibility of the system \eqref{sysAspecCl03}.
-By this reason we can restrict further analysis to a single simplest equation, which we choose to be the second equation of \eqref{sysAspecSubsAddCl03}.
-With the shortcut $b_S$ it can be cast to the form,
+that warrants compatibility of the system \eqref{sysAspecCl03}.
+Thus, further analysis may be restricted to the simplest single equation, the second equation in \eqref{sysAspecSubsAddCl03} that after introduction of shortcut $b_S$ can be cast to form,